PCVP performs at Peabody, November, 2013

 • One movement of a solo Bach sonata or partita

-Pianist Dr. Li-Tan Hsu, will be available to play PCVP auditions on Friday August 23, and the auditions will be paid for by Peabody.
+Pianist Dr. Li-Tan Hsu, will be available to play PCVP auditions, and the auditions will be paid for by Peabody.
+Dr. Hsu will be available after August 11, 2014.
+You may contact her after this date.

 Peabody will also pay for one 30 min. rehearsal, and students who are interested should contact her directly to arrange this.
 If they want to rehearse longer than 30 min. they will pay her directly.